 One of my new favorite brands is family-owned leather manufacturer Pietro NYC.
 After 43 years in the industry, Pietro NYC is one of the few leather manufacturers left working out of the New York Garment District.
 The brand is not only putting out their own designs, but is also producing goods and samples for nearly every major designer and well-known brand that still manufactures in the United States–meaning their quality is proven and relied upon by big names.

-I was immediately drawn to the brand when I was introduced to The Lafayette, a mini-barrel bag designed in supple leather that is available in 15+ colors.
-I got my hands on the embossed-crocodile version and was extremely impressed with the quality–especially since the bag is under $200.
+I was immediately drawn to the brand when I was introduced to The Chelsea Mini, a mini-bucket bag designed in supple leather that is available in an array of vibrant colors.
+I got my hands on the gorgeous emerald green version and was extremely impressed with the quality–especially since the bag is under $200.
 Pietro NYC only has a few styles on their website–but what they do, they do well.

 Similarly to Pietro NYC, Gigi NY is family-run and prioritizes exceptional value without the luxury markup.
 Both Gigi and Pietro are able to cut out the middleman and by producing in the United States, they can inspect the product directly off the production line–guaranteeing superior-quality.